Firefighter injured in Malaysia temple riot in 'stable' condition

 "The procedure was completed at around 2.30am," he added.
 "The machine will provide both circulatory and gas exchange support for him due to his serious chest injuries."

-The 24-year-old, who is with the Fire and Rescue Department's Emergency Medical Response Service, was attacked by rioters who were protesting the relocation of the temple.
+The 24-year-old, who is with the Fire and Rescue Department's Emergency Medical Response Service, was believed to be attacked by rioters who were protesting the relocation of the temple.

 Muhammad Adib was part of a nine-man team responding to a fire near the scene.

-According to a spokesperson from the Fire Department, Muhammad Adib was forcefully pulled out of his vehicle by rioters.
+According to a spokesperson from the Fire Department, Muhammad Adib was forcefully pulled out of a vehicle by rioters.

 Housing and Local Government Minister Zuraida Kamaruddin said the incident caused him multiple injuries including broken ribs and bruises on his chest and abdomen.